fzf: Reference

 • It will not find the right size when there are multi-line items

-Start fzf in a tmux popup (default center,50%).
-Requires tmux 3.3 or later.
-This option is ignored if you are not running fzf inside tmux.
+Start fzf in a tmux popup or in a Zellij floating pane (default center,50%).
+Requires tmux 3.3+ or Zellij 0.44+.
+This option is ignored if you are not running fzf inside tmux or Zellij. --tmux is an alias for this option.

 # Popup in the center with 70% width and height